Imanol Agirretxe

-Imanol Agirretxe Arruti (born 24 February 1987) is a Spanish retired footballer who played as a striker.
+Imanol Agirretxe Arruti (born 24 February 1987) is a Spanish former professional footballer who played as a striker.
+He is currently assistant manager of Real Sociedad B.

 Aside from a short loan spell at Castellón, his entire professional career was spent at Real Sociedad.
 At the latter club, he amassed competitive totals of 272 matches and 75 goals, while in La Liga alone he scored 56 times from 180 appearances.

 Club career

-Born in Usurbil, Gipuzkoa, Agirretxe was a product of Real Sociedad's youth system.
-He first appeared with the first team in 2004–05, making three substitute appearances – in his second, a 1–3 home loss against Málaga CF on 15 May 2005, he managed to score after just 16 minutes on the pitch; in the following three seasons, however, he only totalled nine league matches, and also served a six-month loan spell at CD Castellón in the Segunda División.
+Born in Usurbil, Gipuzkoa, Agirretxe was a product of Real Sociedad's youth system, arriving at age 16 from neighbouring Athletic Bilbao.
+He first appeared with the first team in 2004–05, making three substitute appearances; in his second, a 1–3 home loss against Málaga CF on 15 May 2005, he managed to score after just 16 minutes on the pitch.
+In the following three seasons, however, he only totalled nine league matches, and also served a six-month loan spell at CD Castellón in the Segunda División.

 In 2008–09's second tier, Agirretxe appeared regularly for the main squad, mainly due to the serious injury to Iñigo Díaz de Cerio.
 He netted nine goals in 28 games, but the Basques again failed to return to La Liga.

 Again mainly a backup after the signing on loan of Uruguayan Carlos Bueno, Agirretxe scored six times the following campaign in 36 matches, as Real finally promoted as champions.
-In 2011–12, following Raúl Tamudo's departure and the continuous physical problems that bothered Joseba Llorente, he was finally made first-choice, and netted three goals in his first two league games: two against Sporting de Gijón in a 2–1 away win and one against FC Barcelona, helping the hosts come from behind 0–2 for an eventual 2–2 draw; he finished with ten successful strikes, only trailing Carlos Vela in the squad.
+In 2011–12, following Raúl Tamudo's departure and the continuous physical problems that bothered Joseba Llorente, he was finally made first-choice, and netted three goals in his first two league games, two against Sporting de Gijón in a 2–1 away win and one against FC Barcelona, helping the hosts come from behind 2–0 for an eventual 2–2 draw; he finished with ten successful strikes, only trailing Carlos Vela in the squad.

-On 19 January 2013, Agirretxe came from the bench for the last six minutes of a home fixture against Barcelona, and scored in the last minute to seal a 3–2 comeback victory (Real Sociedad trailed 0–2 in the 40th minute) and end the Catalans' unbeaten domestic run.
+Agirretxe came from the bench for the last six minutes of a home fixture against Barcelona on 19 January 2013, and scored in the last minute to seal a 3–2 comeback victory (Real Sociedad trailed 2–0 in the 40th minute) and end the Catalans' unbeaten domestic run.
 At the season's end he again finished second in team scoring (13), again only behind Vela.